-Module Code Module Title Thread CRIH01 Investigative Psychology 1, 3,4, 5, 6, 8 CRIH03 Contemporary Issues in Crime and Criminology 2, 3, 4, 5, 7, 8 CRIH02 Security and Counter-terrorism 2, 3, 4, 6, 8 CRIH04 Cybercrime 2, 4, 5, 6, 8 CRIHP2 Criminology Honours Project 1, 2, 3, 4, 5, 6, 7, 8
+Module Code Module Title Thread CRIH01 Investigative Psychology 1, 3,4, 5, 6, 8 CRIH03 Contemporary Issues in Crime and Criminology 2, 3, 4, 5, 7, 8 PYCH54 Exploring contemporary perspectives in psychology 1, 2, 5, 6, 8 CRIH04 Cybercrime 2, 4, 5, 6, 8 CRIHP2 Criminology Honours Project 1, 2, 3, 4, 5, 6, 7, 8 PYCH57 Community Psychology 2, 3, 4, 6, 7

-1: Critical theory, research perspectives, skills for learning, professionalism and employability

-2: Understanding the impact of public policy, social policy and politics on delivering and researching crime and criminal justice

-3: The role of autonomy in decision making in terms of criminal justice policy

-4: The challenges facing society in relation to crime including environmental issues

-5: Identity, culture and media in relation to crime

-6. The role of individuals, communities and governments in relation to crime and deviance

-7: Language for communication, including effective workplace communication

-8: The centrality of ethics in delivering and researching criminology and criminal justice policy
+- 1: Critical theory, research perspectives, skills for learning, professionalism and employability - 2: Understanding the impact of the mind on behaviour and experience - 3: The role of autonomy in decision making in terms of criminal justice policy - 4: The challenges facing society in relation to crime including environmental issues - 5: Identity, culture and media in relation to crime - 6.
+The role of individuals, communities and governments in relation to crime and deviance - 7: Language for communication, including effective workplace communication - 8: The centrality of ethics in delivering and researching policy from a psychological perspective n/a

-11. Accrediting Professional Body /Professional Regulatory and Statutory Body (PSRB)
+11. Accrediting Professional Body / Professional Regulatory and Statutory Body (PSRB)